By Neil Merrett

 Thanks to the Internet and increasingly sophisticated hardware, gamers are actively being given the chance to embrace their pasts with a huge variety or reissues and re-imaginings of video games from yesteryear.

 In some cases, these games will use modern approaches to story, character and games design, to add new challenges, scope or even psychological dimensions to older genres or titles.

 This industry penchant to look backwards shouldn’t be so surprising though.
 Videogames are effectively time capsules of the era in which they originate, either in terms of their design, look and sound, overall gameplay or even their politics in some cases.

-The Double Dragon series for instance, a scrolling multi-level co-operative beat-em-up where two brothers must single-handedly free a dame from a city overrun by a violent and somewhat camp gang of miscreants adorned in leather is peak 1980’s machismo.
+The Double Dragon series for instance, a scrolling multi-level co-operative beat-em-up where two brothers must single-handedly free a dame from a city overrun by a violent and somewhat camp gang of miscreants, all adorned in leather, is peak 1980’s machismo.

 A huge hit in arcades upon its release due to its two-player gameplay, Double Dragon allowed friends to cave in the heads of bad guys and bad girls with fists, baseball bats, barrels or a cheeky kick to the genitals – it was an equal opportunity take on violence.
 If both players somehow made it to the end, they would then fight it out to see who literally gets the kidnapped girl.